classroomtechtools/synctree/README.md

 synctree.source > synctree.destination
 ```

-The greater than operator tells the framework to exact the differences, and in this case outputs an generator object that creates a series of action objects:
+The greater than operator tells the framework to extract the differences, and in this case outputs an generator object that creates a series of action objects:

 ```python
  Action(idnumber='999', message='new_students')